Quality is better than quantity!

 • Melody : how easy is it to sing?

 • Metre : a regular metre is generally easier for inexperienced singers.

 • Pitch : most congregations have a fairly limited range.

 Ask them what hymns they like and why they like them.
 Indeed, it may even be worth asking what hymns they don’t like and why.

 If one particular melody is difficult to sing, you may consider using an alternative tune.
 The metrical Psalms are particularly good for this and a change of tune can enhance well-known, familiar lyrics to great effect.

 Take a note of which hymns are suited to your particular assembly and the hymns they like to sing.
 These hymns can form the basis of your core repertoire.

-The next step is to train up your choir or singing group so that they can, in turn, teach and support the rest of the assembly.
+Train up your choir or singing group so that they can, in turn, teach and support the rest of the assembly.
 I think you’ll be pleasantly surprised how quickly the quality of your singing improves.